giulong/spectrum/README.md

 # Usage

-To start without the archetype, it's as simple as following these steps:
+Starting without the archetype is as simple as following these steps:

 1. Add the Spectrum dependency to your project, you can find the snippet for every build tool [here](https://central.sonatype.com/artifact/io.github.giulong/spectrum).